 How your modern forehand is progressing?
 What struggles do you have creating effortless power and spin?
 Leave a comment and Coach Eric will get back to you.

-Practice these modern forehand drills to tune your game to the constant evolving modern tennis game.
-Drastic improvements in string and racquet technology allows players to hit the ball harder than ever.
-Forehands and backhands are coming over the net at speeds upwards of 100mph with incredible amounts of spin.
+Here’s what it’s all about: Drastic improvements in string and racquet technology allows players to hit the ball harder than ever.
+Forehands and backhands are coming over the net at speeds of 100mph with incredible amounts of spin.

 Modern Forehand Drills 1